 The Social Security Disability Insurance (SSDI) program does not officially offer benefits for “temporary” (i.e., partial or short-term) disability.
 However, total disability does not necessarily mean a person is permanently unable to work.
-Many people suffer serious injuries or illnesses, but will eventually recover.
-If your illness or recuperation from injury is expected to last 12 months or more, you may prove eligible for SSDI.
-Once you have recovered, you can then return to your job or to another position.
+Many people suffer serious injuries or illnesses but will eventually recover.
+If your illness or recovery from injury is expected to last 12 months or more, you may prove eligible for SSDI.
+Once you have recovered, you can return to your job or another position.

-The disability must prevent you not only from performing your current job, but any job at all.
-The Social Security Administration (SSA) determines whether or not an applicant may work at another job based on their age, skill sets, education, and prior work history.
+The disability must prevent you not only from performing your current job but any job at all.
+The Social Security Administration (SSA) determines whether or not an applicant may work at another job based on age, skill sets, education, and prior work history.

-Even if the application is approved right away, which is the exception, disability benefits are not paid until the person is disabled for at least five months.
+Even if the application is approved immediately, which is the exception, disability benefits are not paid until the person is disabled for at least five months.

 Qualifying Conditions for SSDI

-The SSA, in its so-called “Blue Book,” lists the conditions that qualify for SSDI.
-However, eligibility is not as simple as just having a particular condition, but also its severity and symptoms.
+In its so-called “Blue Book,” the SSA lists the conditions that qualify for SSDI.
+However, eligibility is not as simple as having a particular situation but also its severity and symptoms.
 For example, while most cancers are covered, “cancer” is not just one disease.
-Each different type of cancer must meet SSA standards in order for the patient to qualify.
+Each type of cancer must meet SSA standards for the patient to qualify.
 This may include:

 - Whether the cancer is local or has metastasized